-- The tech support gift card scam.
-In this variation, a caller pretends to represent tech support at a recognized company, like Apple or Microsoft.
+- Tech support gift card scam.
+In this variation, a caller pretends to represent tech support at a widely recognized company such as Apple or Microsoft.
 They’ll insist there is something wrong with the victim’s computer and offer to “assist” in fixing the problem.
-Payment can be made with a gift card, of course.
-Lucky for you, there is nothing wrong with your computer, but you’ve just been targeted by a scam and are at risk of getting tricked.
+Payment can be made with a gift card.
+Of course, there is nothing wrong with your computer, but you’ve just been targeted by a scam.

-- The IRS gift card scam.
-In this scam, a target receives a threatening message that’s allegedly from the IRS and claiming they are at risk of arrest for tax evasion if they do not pay up immediately.
-However, they insist that payment can only be made in the form of a gift card.
-Often, the scammer will ask specifically for an iTunes gift card, because, as you know, the IRS always asks for tax payments in the form of digital music.
+- IRS gift card scam.
+In this scam, a target receives a threatening message that’s allegedly from the IRS and claims they are at risk of arrest for tax evasion if they do not pay immediately.
+However, the scammer insists that payment can only be in the form of a gift card.
+Often, the scammer will ask specifically for an iTunes gift card, because you know, the IRS always asks for tax payments in the form of digital music.

-- The romance gift card scam.
+- Romance gift card scam.
 A new dating partner found through a dating website asks for money in the form of a gift card to help them out of a sticky situation.
-Believe them and you’ll lose both your date and your money.
+Believe them and you’ll lose your chance at romance and your money.

-- The sweepstakes gift card scam.
-Congratulations — you’ve won a trip to the Cayman Islands!
-But first, you must pay a small processing fee via a gift card.
-Follow directions and you’ll never see that vacation or the money you spent on the gift card again.
+- Sweepstakes gift card scam.
+Congratulations!
+You’ve won a trip to the Cayman Islands!
+But first, you must pay a small processing fee via gift card.
+Follow directions and not only will you’ll never see that vacation, but the money you spent on the gift card.

-- The utility gift card scam.
+- Utility gift card scam.
 You don’t want your gas or electricity cut off, do you?
-If you don’t pay up with a gift card, the lights will be shut off.
-They won’t, but if you fall for the call, you’ll be out the money you spent on the gift card.
+If you don’t pay up with a gift card, the power will be shut off.
+They won’t really, but if you fall this scam, you’ll be out the money you spent on the gift card.

-- The balance-check gift card scam.
-You spot a discounted gift card up for sale online and happily purchase the card.
-The seller will send you the card, but then ask you to read the numbers over the phone to confirm the balance.
-If you comply, the seller now has all the information they need to use up all the funds on the gift card.
+- Balance-check gift card scam.
+You spot a discounted gift card for sale online and purchase the card.
+The seller sends you the card, but then asks you to read the numbers over the phone to confirm the balance.
+If you comply, the seller now has all the information they need to use up all the funds on that gift card.

 - The IRS will never initiate correspondence by phone call, text message, or email.
-Instead, they will send a letter to taxpayers through the U.S. postal system.
+They will send letters through the U.S. postal system.

-- No authentic business or government agency will insist on payment by gift card.
+- No legitimate business or government agency will insist on payment via gift card.

 - If you don’t recall entering a sweepstakes, chances are you didn’t win it either.

-- A caller or message claiming a matter is urgent and demands immediate action is nearly always a scam.
+- A caller or message claiming a matter is urgent and demands immediate action is typically always a scammer.

-If you’ve paid a scammer with a gift card or shared your gift card information after being taken by any of the above ruses or similar schemes, take immediate steps to mitigate the damage.
+If you paid a scammer with a gift card or shared your gift card information, immediately take steps to mitigate the damage.

-First, contact the company that issued the card as soon as possible.
-You can find the customer service number for most companies on the card itself or through a simple Google search.
-Tell the representative what happened.
+Contact the company that issued your gift card as soon as possible.
+You can find the customer service number for most companies on the card itself or with simple Google search.
 If you still have them, hold on to the receipt and the actual card for proof should it be required.

 Finally, report the incident to the FTC and alert your family and friends about the scam.